Newcomen atmospheric engine: Development and application

 Towards the close of its career, the atmospheric engine was much improved in its mechanical details and its proportions by John Smeaton, who built many large engines of this type during the 1770s.
 The urgent need for an engine to give rotary motion was making itself felt and this was done with limited success by Wasborough and Pickard using a Newcomen engine to drive a flywheel through a crank.
 Although the principle of the crank had long been known, Pickard managed to obtain a 12-year patent in 1780 for the specific application of the crank to steam engines; this was a setback to Boulton and Watt who bypassed the patent by applying the sun and planet motion to their advanced double-acting rotative engine of 1782.

 By 1725 the Newcomen engine was in common use in mining, particularly collieries.
 It held its place with little material change for the rest of the century.
 Use of the Newcomen engine was extended in some places to pump municipal water supply; for instance the first Newcomen engine in France was built at Passy in 1726 to pump water from the Seine to the city of Paris.
 It was also used to power machinery indirectly, by returning water from below a water wheel to a reservoir above it, so that the same water could again turn the wheel.
 Among the earliest examples of this was at Coalbrookdale.
 A horse-powered pump had been installed in 1735 to return water to the pool above the Old Blast Furnace.
 This was replaced by a Newcomen engine in 1742–3.
 Several new furnaces built in Shropshire in the 1750s were powered in a similar way, including Horsehay and Ketley Furnaces and Madeley Wood or Bedlam Furnaces.
 The latter does not seem to have had a pool above the furnace, merely a tank into which the water was pumped.
 In other industries, engine-pumping was less common, but Richard Arkwright used an engine to provide additional power for his cotton mill.

-Attempts were made to drive machinery by Newcomen engines, but these were unsuccessful, as the single power stroke produced a very jerky motion.
+Attempts were made to drive machinery by Newcomen engines, but the engines weren't well suited to this work as the delay between power strokes produced a very jerky motion.
+There were attempts to smooth the motion by making Newcomen engines with two cylinders which acted on the crank alternately, the two main firms offering these being Francis Thompson of Ashover, Derbyshire (who patented the idea in 1793), and Batemen and Sherratt of Manchester.